ezrosent/frawk/info/overview.md

   in awk and will print `[0]` in frawk.
 This is the main pattern in which frawk's approach to types can "leak" into actual programs.
 * *UTF-8* frawk validates all input data as UTF-8.
-This makes it incomparable to some awk implementations in terms of what input it accepts, where NUL characters are disallowed, but otherwise arbitrary byte sequences can be provided as input.
+This makes it incomparable to some awk implementations in terms of what input it accepts.
+For example in mawk, NUL characters are disallowed, but otherwise arbitrary byte sequences can be provided as input.
 I did this early-on because it fit my use-cases and allowed for UTF-8 in regex patterns, but I now think this functionality should have been optional.
-However, refactoring the code to support arbitrary byte-streams would be a lot of work, as the implementation uses Rust strings all over the place.
+However, refactoring the code to support arbitrary byte-streams would be a lot of work, as the implementation uses Rust strings throughout.